 To tell the stories of horses in the West, the team closely examined about two dozen sets of animal remains found at sites ranging from New Mexico to Kansas and Idaho.
 The researchers come from 15 countries and multiple Native American groups, including the Lakota, Comanche and Pawnee nations.

-“What unites everyone is the shared vision of telling a different kind of story about horses,” said William Taylor, a corresponding author of the study and curator of archaeology at the CU Museum of Natural History.
+“What unites everyone is the shared vision of telling a different kind of story about horses,” said William Taylor, a corresponding author of the study, curator of archaeology at the CU Museum of Natural History, and faculty affiliate of the Center of the American West.
 “Focusing only on the historical record has underestimated the antiquity and the complexity of Indigenous relationships with horses across a huge swath of the American West.”

 Credit: Nico Goda